kennethleungty/MLOps-Specialization-Notes/README.md

 Course 1: Notes completed ✅
 Course 2: In Progress
 Course 3: Pending
-Course 4: Official course not released on Coursera yet
+Course 4: Official course not yet released on Coursera

 #### Feedback/Suggestions
-- Feel free to reach out to me on LinkedIn (https://www.linkedin.com/in/kennethleungty/)
+- Please feel free to reach out to me on LinkedIn (https://www.linkedin.com/in/kennethleungty/)